MaraBytes/repository/README.md

 If you have any questions or suggestions about our Privacy Policy, please contact us:

-- **Email**: <fechilis1@gmail.com>
+- **Email**: <Dalaway1@gmail.com>

 **11\.
 Location App**

 **Collection and Use of Location Data**

-FechilisApp collects location data to provide you with a more tailored and efficient experience.
+DalawayApp collects location data to provide you with a more tailored and efficient experience.
 We collect and use your location data to show the distance between your current location and available vacant properties.
 This feature helps you make informed decisions about potential rental listings based on their proximity to your location.

 **Types of Location Data Collected**